georgewatson/solarize-everything/README.md

 * While most sites are greatly improved by the new palette, some may look a bit ugly.
 The script can generally be disabled on a per-site basis in your userscript settings.
+* Elements not present on the initial page load do not have their colours modified
 * Websites that don't explicitly set a background colour retain their white (or browser-default) background
 * Gradient backgrounds are not currently solarized